Shock, shame among some Muslims as Afghan accused of New Mexico murders | Law-Order

 Syed is a truck driver, has six children, is from Pashtun ethnicity and arrived in the United States as a refugee about six years ago from Afghanistan's southern Kandahar province, said Akbar, a former U.S. diplomat who worked on Afghan issues and helped found the Afghan Society of New Mexico.
 Syed developed a record of criminal misdemeanors over the last three or four years, including a case of domestic violence, police said.

-Video from February 2020 showed him slashing the tires of a vehicle at the ICNM believed to be owned by the family of the first known victim, Mohammad Ahmadi, according to the mosque's president, attorney Ahmad Assed.
-"We’re in a surreal time trying to make sense of these senseless killings we’ve suffered," said Ahmad Assed.
-(Reporting By Andrew Hay in Albuquerque; Editing by Donna Bryson and Howard Goller)
+Video from February 2020 showed him slashing the tires of a vehicle at the ICNM believed to be owned by the family of the first known victim, Ahmadi, according to the mosque's president, attorney Ahmad Assed.
+"We're in a surreal time trying to make sense of these senseless killings we've suffered," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)